hrydgard/ppsspp-ffmpeg/README.md

 Building
 ========

-If on Mac, iOS, or Linux, just run the corresponding build script (if it's written...)
+If on Mac, iOS, Blackberry, Symbian or Linux, just run the corresponding build script If you are on an ARM Linux device, modify the ARCH used in the Linux script first.

 If on Windows and building for Windows, use these instructions: